What is Early Access?

 Once you're ready to fully release your titles, additional visibility areas apply.
 More can be found in the "Full Release Launch Visibility" section here: Visibility on Steam

 Q: How can I make my transition out of Early Access successful?A: Whether this is successful depends very heavily on your game and details about your game, so it’s very hard to give any sort of generalized advice.
 Think about factors like your game's performance while in Early Access, how satisfied players have been, and how much pent up demand there is.
 If your Early Access experience was already very polished & satisfying, there may not be a lot of pent up demand and therefore you may not see a big spike on launch without doing a larger launch campaign or huge difference in quality of the game on launch, it would simply be reflected in steady sales over time.
 You’ll probably be able to estimate your Early Access to 1.0 exit better than anyone else, because you know how you’ve been using Early Access best.

 Q: I forgot to enable Early Access, what do I do?A: If you already have a Coming Soon page for your product, you can enable Early Access yourself.
 Your store page will need to be reviewed again prior to release.
 If your game is already released, then it's not possible for a game to move backwards from "Released" to "Early Access".
 Steam has different launch visibility, displays, and reviews for when a game starts in Early Access.
 If you wish to communicate details about your development plans, please use the Community Hub (a pinned post can be very helpful) or consider adding the relevant information to the About The Game display section.

-Q: Once my game is released in Early Access, can I set my V1.0 launch date?A: Unfortunately there is not a field for you to enter your intended full release date (V1.0 release date).
-What we would suggest is once you know what that date is, create an Announcement with that information, including the date and any upcoming updates that will ship with V1.0.
+Q: Once my game is released in Early Access, can I set my V1.0 launch date?A: There is not a specific field for you to enter your intended full release date (V1.0 release date). however, you can create an Announcement with your intended release information, including the date and any upcoming updates that will ship with V1.0.